| |

 - Average time span from first use to admission to treatment was 16 years.

-- Services were received for the first time by thirty-seven percent of
+- Services were received for the first time by thirty-seven percent of the adults.

 - Twenty-eight percent of those treated were criminal justice referred.